Facilities & Real Estate Services

-Facilities and Real Estate Services works with Penn's schools and centers to support the University's physical infrastructure and provide valuable information and services to the students, faculty, staff, alumni and vendors of Penn with its expertise in business processes, policies and standards required to plan, design, construct, operate, maintain and renew the physical assets of the University, and manages Penn Connects – A Vision for the Future, a 30-year campus development plan and Penn's Climate Action Plan.
+Facilities and Real Estate Services works with Penn's schools and centers to support the University's physical infrastructure and provide valuable information and services to the students, faculty, staff, alumni and vendors of Penn with its expertise in business processes, policies and standards required to plan, design, construct, operate, maintain and renew the physical assets of the University, manages Penn Connects – A Vision for the Future, a 30-year campus development plan and Penn's Climate Action Plan.

 For more information on Facilities & Real Estate Services, click here.

 - Architecture and Planning

 Anne Papageorge is the Vice President for Facilities and Real Estate Services at the University of Pennsylvania.
 Anne joined the University in October 2006 and is responsible for: Planning; Design and Construction; Facilities Operations, Maintenance and Utilities; and Real Estate Operations and Development.